SymfonyCasts/reset-password-bundle/README.md

 If you used our Symfony Maker command `bin/console make:reset-password` after installation, your app is ready to go.
 Go to `https://your-apps-domain/reset-password`, fill out the form, click on the link sent to your email, and change your password.
 That's it!
-The Reset Password Bundle takes care of the rest.
+The ResetPasswordBundle takes care of the rest.

 The above assumes you have already setup [authentication](https://symfony.com/doc/current/security.html) with a